Terabit-Ethernet/NetChannel/README.md

     ```

    (On the Server side: the throughput will be shown after 60s.
 Type `sudo killall server` to stop the server application.)
     The `run_np.sh` will set the number of throught channel to be 4.
 To change the number of thpt channel to be 1 : `sudo sysctl  net.nd.num_thpt_channels=1` on both sides and rerun the experiments again for getting new results.

+ - For io_uring:

+    On the server side,
+    ```
+    sudo ./run_np.sh
+    cd util/
+    sudo taskset -c 28 ./iouring_bench_nc server 192.168.10.117 9095
+    ```

+    On the client side,
+    ```
+    sudo ./run_np.sh
+    cd util/
+    sudo taskset -c 28 ./iouring_bench_nc client-shortflows-qd 192.168.10.117 9095 60
+    ```

 3. **Figure 6d** (performance isolation):